dorukkocaman/DSA210-Project/5 ) Machine Learning.md

 ## 🚀 Python Codes for Showing Expectancy Line and Heat Maps

-_I have used nearly the same codes expect taken data from different resoruces so to avoid cluster I will only use once_
+_I have used nearly the same codes expect taken data from different resoruces so to avoid cluster I will only write the code once_

 # Code 1 ( Scatter Plot of Points Per Game )